ssnover/iot-arduino-course/intro-to-iot/src/intro.md

 # Introduction to Internet of Things
+*with Arduino and Python*

 ## About the Course

 This course is an introduction to developing networked embedded systems.
 It will walk you through writing a program to collect data from a sensor with an Arduino UNO, sending that data to a computer over a serial connection, and then logging that data into a database.

 By the end of this tutorial, you'll have a system collecting temperature data and reporting it to a database from which you can view historic plots of the data.
 This will give you a template from which you can record almost any type of data you could think of and get it into a saved format which can be easily analyzed later or for which actions can be triggered in real-time.

+### Notes On Using this Book Asynchronously

+I originally wrote and developed this for the purpose of instructing the content live with hardware provided and an instance of the database accessible over LAN.
+If you're interested in following along remotely, check out the appendix items for a list of hardware you'll need to purchase and a non-comprehensive guide to setting up InfluxDB with Docker.

+### This Book is a Living Document

+If you find a mistake, a broken link, or an opportunity to provide a better explanation, please file an issue on this course's [GitHub repository](https://github.com/ssnover/iot-arduino-course/issues)!

 ## Knowledge to Have Before the Course